Colyzo466/Ai_Mockmate/README.md

 ## 🚀 About Prepwise

-**Prepwise** is an AI-driven platform designed to empower job seekers by simulating realistic interview scenarios using cutting-edge voice AI technology.
+**Mockmate** is an AI-driven platform designed to empower job seekers by simulating realistic interview scenarios using cutting-edge voice AI technology.
 By leveraging Vapi AI voice agents and Google Gemini’s intelligent question generation, Prepwise helps candidates refine their communication skills, sharpen technical knowledge, and build confidence — all from the comfort of their own devices.

 Whether you're just starting your career or aiming for a senior position, Prepwise is your smart companion for interview success.